VillaHsu/VillaHsu.github.io/content/publication/example/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *International Forum on Medical Imaging in Asia 2021*
-publication_short: In *ICW*
+publication_short: In *IFMIA2021*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Convolutional neural networks (CNNs) have shown significant success in image recognition and segmentation.
+Based on a CNN-like U-Net architecture, such a model can effectively predict subcellular structures from transmitted light (TL) images after learning the relationships between TL images and fluorescent-labeled images.
+In this paper, we focused on building corresponding models of subcellular mitochondrial structures using the CNN method and compared the prediction results derived from confocal microscopic, Airyscan microscopic, z-stack, and time-series images.
+With multi-model combined prediction, it is possible to generate integrated images using only TL inputs, which reduces the time required for sample preparation and increases the temporal resolution.
+This enables visualization, measurement, and understanding of the morphology and dynamics of mitochondria and mitochondrial DNA.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+Proin #tincidunt magna sed ex sollicitudin condimentum.

-tags: []
+tags: [mitochondria structure]

 # Display this page in the Featured widget?
 featured: true